PessimistA/CENG_479_PARALLEL_PROGRAMMING-/Demo With Frontend/README.md

-# NLM Medical Image Filtering - Performance Analyzer
+# NLM Medical Image Filtering

 ## Overview
-This project provides a desktop application to analyze the performance of the Non-Local Means (NLM) image denoising algorithm.
+This project provides a desktop application to analyze the performance of the Non-Local Means image denoising algorithm.
 It is designed specifically for medical images.
 The software evaluates the execution time differences between sequential CPU processing and parallel GPU processing using CUDA.

 ## Key Features
 * **CUDA Acceleration:** Uses both Global Memory and Shared Memory optimizations for the GPU.